 Tofu is delicate!
 Metal spoon will do more damage to the tofu texture.
 Use a wooden spoon.

-- Cornstarch coating: In another medium bowl, add 3 tbsp cornstarch, 1 tsp garlic powder and ground black pepper to taste.
+- Make cornstarch coating: In another large bowl, add 3 tablespoons cornstarch, 1 teaspoon garlic powder and ground black pepper to taste.
 Stir well with a fork.

 - Combine wet tofu with cornstarch: Add tofu pieces to a bowl with cornstarch breading.
 Gently stir to coat.

 Marinade leftovers: Tofu will be coated in sticky wet cornstarch mixture.
 Perfect!
-Don’t discard this “marinade” at the bottom of the bowl, we use it in frying tofu.
+Don’t discard this marinade at the bottom of the bowl.
+We will use it when frying tofu.

 - Preheat oil: Swirl half the olive oil or toasted sesame oil onto preheated skillet.
 It should be hot enough to make tofu sizzle right away.